rocket-internet-berlin/RocketTechHandbook/index.md

     like to do with your manager, discuss whether it's appropriate and affordable, and they'll help you get set up.

     To ensure the spread of knowledge across the many teams at Rocket, we have frequent Chapter meetings.
-A Chapter is a group of people interested in a particular topic such as "Women in Tech," "Android" or "Code Quality."
+A Chapter is a group of people interested in a particular topic such as "Diversity in Tech," "Android" or "Code Quality."
 They're great places to learn something new, make important decisions and meet people with whom you may not normally work.
 If you're interested in attending, check out the
     <a href="https://docs.google.com/spreadsheets/d/1nJCbCPLCsneS6fxc_LjvVS9oxJGIx8AFPD-ZuTYyBQU" target="_blank">Chapter Directory</a>.